rich-junwang/rich-junwang.github.io/content/posts/tech/ml/speech/whisper/index.md

     relative: false
 ---

-Whisper model is large scale weakly supervised training ASR model from OpenAI.
+Whisper model is a large scale weakly supervised training ASR model from OpenAI.
 Whisper model encoder is widely used in speech tokenization.

 ## Data Processing
 1. Construct the dataset from audio that is paired with transcripts on the Internet
 2. Filter out machine generated data as other ASR systems generated data can significantly impair the performance of translation systems
 3. Audio language detector
 4. Break audio files into 30-second segments paired with transcript in the time segment
-5. Trained model with segment without speech, but at a reduced data sampling rate
+5. Trained model with segments without speech, but at a reduced data sampling rate
 6. De-duplication at a transcript level between train and eval datasets